 When a student’s SAP appeal is approved, the student is placed on financial aid probation and given specific requirements to meet each semester.
 Students who meet their probation requirements will continue to be approved for aid on probationary status until they have remedied all SAP deficiencies or graduated.
 Students who do not meet all probation requirements each semester will revert back to financial aid suspension.

-SAP appeals take 4 to 6 weeks to process and cannot be approved after the applicable semester has ended.
-We recommend submitting your appeal no later than 30 days before the last day of instruction to ensure that there is enough time for review.
+SAP appeals may take up to 6 weeks to process and cannot be approved after the applicable semester has ended.
+Appeals should be submitted no later than 30 days before the last day of instruction to ensure that there is enough time for review.
 Appeal approval is at the discretion of the Financial Aid Manager, or their designee, and is not subject to further review.
 All appeal decisions are communicated via UH email.

 The following information is a broad overview of financial aid terms and conditions.
 Individual requirements may not be applicable to all financial aid types, but adherence is required for all applicable funds.